juditecypreste/juditecypreste.github.io/sobre.md

     .
 This was the material taught to journalism students at the University of Brasilia.</p>
     <p>In my professional journey, I wrote for the Folha de São Paulo newspaper and worked at the Brazilian fact-checking agency Aos Fatos, helping combat fake news during the 2018 Brazilian elections.</p>
     <p>At UOL, I produced reports that were used as references by the Global Investigative Journalism Network.
 At GloboNews, I worked as a data reporting producer for the television news channel.</p>
+    <p>At Metrópoles, I covered politics and analyzed data for award-nominated reports.
+I also worked as a data journalist at the Rio de Janeiro City Hall Data Office, where I was responsible for producing data visualizations and narratives to communicate information about the city and public policies.</p>
+    <p>I served as a Fiscal Counselor at the Python Brazil Association (APyB) and am a member of PyLadies, promoting female participation in technology.</p>
-    <p>If you believe I can assist you in your career or offer data-related tips, please send a message. <a href='https://adplist.org/mentors/judite-cypreste?session=25241-mentorship-session'> <strong>You can schedule a free mentoring session with me.</strong></a> I'll be happy to help!</p>
+    <p>If you believe I can assist you in your career or offer data-related tips, please send a message. <a href='https://adplist.org/mentors/judite-cypreste?session=25241-mentorship-session'> <strong>You can schedule a free mentoring session with me.git </strong></a> I'll be happy to help!</p>
     <p>For classes, lectures, or freelance/commissioned projects, please get in touch.
 I'm always excited to have a good coffee and a great conversation.</p>
   </div>
   <div class="coluna">